shifushuimenu/sample-pseudoDM-fortran/README.md

 ```

 The equal-time Green's function in real space for spin up and spin down is assumed to be stored in
-the files `Green_ncpu00000_up.dat` and `Green_ncpu00000_dn.dat`.
+the files `Green_ncpuXXXXX_up.dat` and `Green_ncpuXXXXX_dn.dat`.
 The two files contain a stream
 of Green's function matrices for spin up and spin down in a synchronized fashion, i.e. the n-th
 Green's function in the "up-file" must be combined with the n-th Green's function in the "down-file".
 Successive Green's functions are separated by two empty lines.
-The five-digit number code labels DQMC output from different CPUs, parallelized via MPI, and
+The five-digit number code XXXXX labels DQMC output from different CPUs, parallelized via MPI, and
 the code for sampling of fermionic pseudosnapshots can be run with the same number of CPUs
 by calling
 ```
 mpiexec.openmpi -np 1 ./sample_pseudo_DM
 ```
+(We have only one set of Green's functions as test data, so we use only one CPU here.)

 Interfacing with the QUantum Electron Simulation Toolbox (QUEST) DQMC code: